 Attend the San Diego County Fair

 For free admission, submit an entry for judging–it can be a flower, a photo, an animal, or whatever!
 And for free parking, park off-site where shuttles will whisk you to the fair entrance (the Del Mar Horse Park is our favorite place to park).
 Prepare to be wowed by exhibits, art and photography, gemstones and woodwork, festive foods, colorful lights and displays, and free concerts most nights.
-In 2016, the San Diego County Fair is open from Jun 3-Jul 4 (excluding these dates: June 6, 7, 13, 14, 20, and 27).
+Dates are not set for 2022 yet, but generally the fair opens the first week of June and runs through July 4th.
 I’ve written more information about the Fair here.

 Spend some time at La Jolla Cove

-snorkeling and relaxing at the park.
+Here you can snorkel or relax at the park just above the Cove.
 There’s no charge for parking or snorkeling at this protected marine reserve.
+Besides being fun, it’s also one of the most educational of free things to do in San Diego.
 Below the kelp beds, you’ll see a variety of fish and sea life, including the bright orange garibaldi.
 Plenty of pelicans and sea lions, too.
 The lawn above the cove is great for frisbee, football, or picnicking.
 Once you’re here, you may also want to see the nearby Sunny Jim Cave for a small fee.
 It was once used to smuggle Chinese immigrants and contraband whiskey!
-I wouldn’t take young children, because it can be a little slippery from moisture and there are a LOT of stairs.
+I wouldn’t take young children or the elderly, because the stairs can be a little slippery from moisture.

-For more ideas, see part 2 of my Best Free Things to in San Diego series…
+- See part 2 of my Best Free Things to Do in San Diego series…

 - You’ll love 10 Unique & Free Things to do In San Diego!